Code-Decoders/spaceoz-lukso/README.md

 - Ability to buy new ships and bullet upgrades
 - All modern browsers supported
-- Utilized the Tezos network for the In Game Token management
+- Utilized the Tezos network for the In Game Token management (using LSP-7 Standard)
 - Simple and fun to play Game
 - Multi-Ownership of NFTs
 - Light/Dark Mode Available
 - Search for specific upgrades
 - Sort the upgrades based on their popularity, strengths and price